 The Solomon Schechter Day School Early Childhood program uses the CT Early Learning and Development Standards in curriculum planning.
-This is a curriculum designed for preschool-age children and is endorsed by The National Association for the Education of Young Children.
+This is a curriculum designed for preschool-age children.
 The curriculum identifies goals in eight areas of development: Cognition, Social and Emotional, Physical, Language and Literacy, Creative Arts, Mathematics, Science, and Social Studies.
 At Schechter, we add Jewish Identity Development as the ninth domain.
 Through planned activities, classroom organization, materials, daily schedules and interaction with the children, we seek to accomplish the goals of the curriculum and provide your child with a successful start in school.